HerzogVonWiesel/TexToMatO/README.md

 * It depends on the [Redshift Material API](https://github.com/HerzogVonWiesel/Custom_Redshift_API) to work.

 ### Installation
-* Install the Redshift Material API if you haven't already.
-    * Copy redshift_ID.py and redshift_node.py into the Cinema 4D python library folder.
+* Unzip TexToMatO into your plugins folder of Cinema 4D. (below are examples)
-        - Windows: `C:\Users\USERNAME\AppData\Roaming\MAXON\CINEMA 4D VERSION\python310\libs\`
+     - Windows: `C:\Users\USERNAME\AppData\Roaming\MAXON\CINEMA 4D VERSION\plugins\`
-        - Mac: `/Users/USERNAME/Library/Preferences/MAXON/CINEMA 4D VERSION/python310/libs/`
+     - Mac: `/Users/USERNAME/Library/Preferences/MAXON/CINEMA 4D VERSION/plugins/`
-* Copy TexToMatO into the scripts folder of Cinema 4D.
+* Make sure there is no TexToMatO folder inside of the plugins/TexToMatO folder
-    * Extensions -> User Scripts -> Open script folder
-* You can then open TexToMatO by going to Extensions -> User Scripts -> User Scripts -> TexToMatO
+* You can then open TexToMatO by going to Extensions -> TexToMatO
-    * You can add a shortcut to open TexToMatO in your layout for easier access.
+    * You can add a shortcut to open TexToMatO in your layout for easier access!

 ### Features
 TexToMatO has two modes: Either you can import all textures inside a folder to create new materials for each set from scratch, or you can import missing textures in selected materials (which often occur after importing .fbx files for example).